arelimdz/CA-Project-Tictactoe-cli/README.md

 ### - Scalable Tic Tac Toe board size and winning line length size

 This application is designed to be scalable.
 This means that users can create very large boards with this application (I manually test a board with a 1000x1000 grid).
 Such a big board requires a gigantic screen to be displayed correctly.
-So, thinking about the users and what would be best to improve their experience with the game, I decided to limit this scalability to a range of 2 to 20 and create a board with a maximum of 400 positions.
+Thinking about the users and what would be best to improve their experience with the game, I decided to limit this scalability to a range of 2 to 20 and create a board with a maximum of 400 positions.

 ### - Personalised gameplay experience with configured player names

-The application allows the user to personalize the game with their player name.
-This configuration is done only once and is recorded on the hard disk of the computer.
-So every time the player starts a new game, the application refers to the user by name.
+The application allows players to personalise the game with their names.
+This configuration only needs to be completed once and is recorded on the hard disk of the computer.
+Every time the player runs a new session of the application, the application will refer to the players by their configured names.

 However, if the player decides not to make any changes, the game will still be able to differentiate the users, using the default values: "Rick" for player 1 and "Morty" for player 2.